 In short, any area where the sun has just hit will appear to be buttery.

 This roughly translates to frozen, crusty, and hard-packed snow with some icy patches in between.
-It is often described by some locals as snow that is as hard as metal with boilerplates surrounding it.
+It happens when ice crystals fall onto colder surfaces and is often described by some locals as snow that is as hard as metal with boilerplates surrounding it.
 This explanation is obviously metaphorical, but it rightly explains how this snow feels to onlookers.

 Boilerplate snow is not ideal for skiing as the ski won’t move forward, and you will have to exert a lot of unnecessary force.